HaxeFoundation/HaxeManual/output/HaxeManual/website/std-Map.md

 The `Map` type does not exist at runtime and has been replaced with one of the above objects.

 Map defines [array access](types-abstract-array-access.md) using its key type.

+See the [Map API](http://api.haxe.org/Map.html) for details of its methods.

 ---